Mastercard/flow/report/report-core/README.md

 by their existing detail identities.
 The index is written and closed in a temporary file in the report directory, then atomically moved into place.
 Unsupported or failed atomic moves fail reporting; there is no non-atomic fallback.
+Final-only writers also write the bounded text supplied through `diagnostics()` to `diagnostics.txt` before publishing the index.
+A companion-write failure is latched as a report failure and cannot leave a newly published final index.
+Immediate writers ignore companion text and retain their existing write-after-`with()` behavior.

 Successful repeated close does no work, and subsequent updates are rejected.
 Within one writer, a decorated detail identity already owned by another flow is